WilliamSmithEdward/EnglishToPigLatinTranslator/README.md

 * Translates single English words to Pig Latin.
 * Translates complete sentences into Pig Latin, retaining punctuation.

-## How To Use
-Run the Program.cs to see the translation of pre-defined words and sentences.

 ## Methods

 #### `TranslateWord(string word)`